 You can organize your passwords into multiple vaults to keep your work and personal passwords separate or organize them into categories.
 By default, there are two vaults, Private and Shared.
 You can use more finely-tuned vaults to share a set of logins with certain groups of people.

-A password manager is the most secure and convenient way to work with the multitude of passwords we need to deal with each day.
+My personal take: A password manager is the most secure and convenient way to work with the multitude of passwords we need to deal with each day.
 They are stored online using multiple security strategies, then synced onto each of your devices so they are accessible anywhere and any time you need them.

 2. Generate Strong, Unique Passwords for Each Website

 Your passwords should be strong—fairly long and not a dictionary word—so they are hard to break.
 And they should be unique so that if your password for one site is compromised, your other sites won’t be vulnerable.
-Privacy Australia explains the importance of using a strong, unique password for every site you visit:

 Whenever you create a new account, 1Password can generate a strong, unique password for you.
 Here’s an example.
 When you are creating a new account in your web browser, access the app by either right-clicking the password field or clicking the 1Password icon on your menu bar, then click the Generate Password button.